intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 For the sake of performance, when a change is done on the selected implementation groups, the "selected" field of corresponding requirement assessments is updated.
 When changing the selection, no data shall be lost, so auditors can easily test the effect of various selections.

 Note: the selection is persistent, and used in particular for reporting and analytics.
 The UX could provide dynamic capacity to show or hide implementation groups independently of the selection (e.g. a button "show unselected requirements").

+Compliance assessments have a score scale (min_score, max_score, score definition) that is inherited from the corresponding framework.
+But it is possible during the creation of the assessment to specify another score scale.
+The following hardcoded score scales are proposed as an alternative:
+- percentage (0-100%, no score definition)
+- CMMI (1-5, Initial/Managed/Defined/Quantitatively Managed/Optimizing)
+- 0-5 (0-5, no score definition)
+- 0-10 (0-10, no score definition)

 ### Mappings